2024–25 Kosovar Cup

 The 2024–25 Kosovar Cup was the football knockout competition of Kosovo in the 2024–25 season.
 The winners qualified for the 2025–26 UEFA Europa League first qualifying round.

 Prishtina won the cup (their ninth Kosovar Cup win) on 22 May 2025, defeating Llapi 1–0 in the final.

 Format

-Clubs from the lower leagues (Second League and Third League of Kosovo) will enter the preliminary rounds, competing in a knockout format until only two teams remain.
+Clubs from the lower leagues (Second League and Third League) entered the preliminary rounds, competing in a knockout format until only two teams remained.

-The two qualified clubs will then advance to the Round of 32, where they will join the clubs from the Superleague and Kosovo First League.
-From this point onwards, the competition will follow a straight knock-out round system.
+The two qualified clubs then advanced to the Round of 32, where they joined the clubs from the Superleague and the First League.
+From this point onwards, the competition followed a straight knockout format.